hobosans/sketch-library/README.md

 ## 官方 Sketch 组件库

-You can use the [editor on GitHub][1] to maintain and preview the content for your website in Markdown files.
+![][image-1]

-Whenever you commit to this repository, GitHub Pages will run [Jekyll][2] to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll][1] to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown